 - Arnold O. Beckman Award, Awarded to projects of special distinction or unusual promise for designation as Arnold O. Beckman Awards., Campus Research Board, 2009-2009

 - CUNY 2009 Proposal Reviewer, CUNY 2009, CUNY Conference on Human Sentence Processing, 2008-

 - Review panel member, http://www.govtilr.org/, Interagency Language Roundtable, 2008-

 - Became a member of APS, APS, Association for Psychological Science, 2007-

 - Was member of Faculty Adviroy Committee for SLRF, Second Language Research Forum, Second Language Research forum, 2007-

 - Guest commentary, The News Gazette, 2005-

 Research StatementMy research is heavily influenced and informed by linguistic theory.
 At the same time, my goal is to make deeper, broader connections between linguistics and various sub-fields of cognitive psychology.
-Overarching themes in my present work are (mis)interpretation in sentence processing, morphological processing during reading, and crosslinguistic research.
-In particular, at present I am or will soon be conducting experiments in sentence comprehension and production, visual word recognition, reading, and second language acquisition.
+Overarching themes in my present work are (mis)interpretation in sentence processing, morphological processing during reading, and cross-linguistic research.
+In particular, at present I am conducting experiments in sentence comprehension and production, visual word recognition, reading, and second language acquisition.

 - Principal Investigator, Faculty Summer Support: Reading, Comprehending, and Solving Algebraic Word Problems, Bureau of Educational Research, 2008-2008